Have you ever thought about visiting the city of Madrid? Have you ever wondered what to see in Madrid?

 Madrid is also the capital of Europe with the largest number of public parks and green areas.

 Most famous is the Retiro Park, which was in the past the private hunting reserve of the Austria Kings.
-Today, locals and tourists walk among 19000 trees, play with squirrels, feed the Lake voracious carpfishes or visit its 4 attractive exhibition halls.
+Today, locals and tourists walk among 19000 trees, play with the squirrels, feed the Lake voracious carpfishes or visit its 4 attractive exhibition halls.

 The Royal Botanical Garden of Madrid, opened in 1755, is a must for gardening lovers, who must also visit the Greenhouse of the ‘Palacio de Cristal’ by the Paseo de la Chopera with its 9000 species of tropical and aquatic plants.
-Very close by, there is the Matadero Cultural Centre, a red brick building from the early 20th century that has become an architectural model of world reference in the segment of art and creative cultural centres.
+Very close by, there is the Matadero Cultural Centre, a red brick building from the early 20th century that has become an architectural model of world reference in the segment of art and creative cultural centers.

-People of Madrid are proud of the city subway and bus services.
+The People of Madrid are proud of the city subway and bus services.
 A fleet of 16,000 taxis is ready to take passengers to any of the 21 downtown’s districts.
 Even the narrow streets of Lavapies are accessible to tourists, thanks to Madrid’s network of electric minibuses preserving the environment and being as well a safe and comfortable way to explore genuine Madrid spots that no traveler should miss.
 Book a personalized ‘off the beaten path’ Madrid Tour with Madrid Museum Tours.

-On the other hand, all travellers who definitely want to enjoy all not to be missed genuine spots of Madrid and who have enjoyed already the wonderful experience to be accompanied by a personal tour guide to get the best of their time, will have with our ‘sister company’ Madrid Tourist Guides 4 unbeatable private walking tours through incredible locations they would probably never discover by themselves.
+On the other hand, all travelers who definitely want to enjoy all not to be missed genuine spots of Madrid and who have enjoyed already the wonderful experience to be accompanied by a personal tour guide to get the best of their time, will have with our ‘sister company’ Madrid Tourist Guides 4 unbeatable private walking tours through incredible locations they would probably never discover by themselves.

 What to see in Madrid: Two little known urban gems that the tourist must know.

-Madrid offers too many things for travellers to enjoy.
+Madrid offers too many things for travelers to enjoy.
 It would be a pity that many details of great beauty and interest may go unnoticed.
 This is why Madrid Museum Tours offers many original private tours in order tourists do not miss any of those Madrid’s attractions that everyone should learn.

 A short distance away, in Alcalá 54, we have the Casa Palazuelo with its impressive tower, in the shape of a truncated pyramid that crowns a structure of 4 floors, each with 2 spacious flats per floor.
 Very close by, is Marqués Villamejor Street, which has preserved in its numbers from 1 to 7 other modernist housing buildings by the same architect of the two previous buildings: Antonio Palacios Ramilo and his partner, Joaquín Otamendi .

-The walk through the Salamanca neighborhood should not only consist in admiring its architecture but also in doing ‘window shopping’, admiring the countless boutiques that intermingle with art galleries, bars and the vibrant Mercado de la Paz, where a tasty Spanish tortilla that travellers have to eat is served.
+The walk through the Salamanca neighborhood should not only consist in admiring its architecture but also in doing ‘window shopping’, admiring the countless boutiques that intermingle with art galleries, bars and the vibrant Mercado de la Paz, where a tasty Spanish tortilla that travelers have to eat is served.
 All in all, some curious anecdotes about the Life and Work of the Marquis of Salamanca together with other characters of the time form an essential element to understand the turbulent history of the Generation of’98.

 Madrid began to grow northwards with Chamartín, in the mid-1960s.